cas-mls/cpu2/Readme.md

 1. Each instruction contains 2 register fields.
 1. Only the store commands will update memory.
 1. There will be 16 registers.
-1. No status flags are required.
+1. No CPU status flags (word) are required.
 Branches compare 2 registers.
+1. No internal Tri-State Logic

 ## Instruction Format